 Getting to the city from VIE airport

-Vienna International Airport (VIE) is approximately 16 km to the east of Vienna in Schwechat.
-The quickest and easiest way to get to the center of Vienna from the airport is by public transport or by taxi.
+Vienna International Airport (VIE) is approximately 16 km east of Vienna in Schwechat.
+From the airport, the quickest and easiest way to get to the center of Vienna is by public transport or by taxi.
 If you have signed up for the Buddy Program, you can arrange for your buddy to pick you up from the airport.

 Taxi - around €45

 Getting to the city from Vienna main station

 Vienna main station is located in the south of the city and is well connected through the subway, tram and bus.
 For example from the main station to Stephansplatz, it only takes 6 minutes with the red U1 subway line.
 If you have signed up for the Buddy Program, you can arrange for your buddy to pick you up from the main station.